Menu

 Award Committee

 The LGBTQ+ Politics Best Book Award is given annually to a book published in the preceding calendar year that addresses LGBTQ+ politics, broadly defined.
 The committee welcomes books in any subfield of political science and using any appropriate methodology.
-Nominations must be received by April 15th of the year the award will be given Deadline for nominations: April 15th, 2023
+Nominations must be received by April 15th of the year the award will be given.
+Authors should arrange to have a copy of their book sent to each of the three committee members.
+Books must be received by April 15th, 2026 to be considered

 Award Committee